XindanZhang/auth-clerk/README.md

-A quick start to build auth for mobile app with clerk.
+A quick start to add auth for mobile app with clerk.